original to The Matt Gonzalez Reader, May 29, 2019

 The key members and associates of the Firehaus Group included:

-Jack Farley (1931-2021) was born in Stockton of Spanish-Portuguese ancestry on his mother’s side.
+Jack Farley (1931-2021) was born in Stockton on August 5, 1931, of Spanish-Portuguese ancestry on his mother’s side.
 He graduated from Stockton High School in 1949, where he excelled in athletics, particularly basketball.
-He attended Modesto Junior College for a year, California College of Arts and Crafts (CCAC) (now the California College of the Arts) in Oakland for two years, and later served in the Army in the Korean War.
-When he returned to Stockton he took art classes at the College of the Pacific (now University of the Pacific).
+From 1949 to 1951 he was enrolled as a premed student at College of the Pacific (now University of the Pacific) and also attended Modesto Junior College for one year.
+His studies were interrupted when he served in the U.S. Army infantry during the Korean War, where he was wounded in action in 1952.
+He was thereafter in convalescence and a program of occupational therapy for a year.
+Returning to California, he obtained a B.A. in 1957 from the California College of Arts and Crafts (CCAC) (now the California College of the Arts) in Oakland.
+When he returned to Stockton he took some classes at the College of the Pacific.
 After the Firehaus days he moved to Southern California where he had success working as a designer and artist for movie and television studios in Los Angeles.
-At the time of his death, Farley lived in Poulsbo, WA, northwest of Seattle. [fn8]
+At the time of his death, on June 20, 2021, Farley lived in Poulsbo, WA, northwest of Seattle. [fn8]

 Melvin Charles Hanson (1938-1962) was born in Stockton, July 19, 1938.
 He was a graduate of George Washington High School in San Francisco and obtained an B.A. from the College of the Pacific in Stockton, in philosophy, in 1960.
+In the early 1960s, Hanson was granted conscientious objector status from the military draft based on his Christian pacifism and served his alternative service requirement through the Civilian Public Service program as a driver for The Salvation Army in Stockton.
 Hanson was active with the Firehaus Group throughout its duration and exhibited in every Firehaus exhibition.
 He died on December 1, 1962, one day after being struck by an automobile, while crossing a street in Stockton. [fn9]

-James Charles Muhs (1931-2014) was born in Los Angeles and attended Otis Art Institute (now Otis College of Art and Design).
-After his Firehaus days, he went back to Southern California.
+James Charles Muhs (1931-2014) was born in Los Angeles on November 1, 1931, and attended Otis Art Institute (now Otis College of Art and Design) from the fall of 1954 to the fall of 1959, earning an M.F.A. in 1960.
+After his Firehaus days, he went back to Southern California and was active in a number of art-related activities.
 By the early 1990s he was teaching at Southern Oregon State College (now Southern Oregon University) in Ashland.
-He later returned to Southern California. [fn10]
+He later returned to Southern California and lived in Apple Valley in San Bernardino County. [fn10]

-Julio Aurelio Ramos Lopez (1936-2009) was born in Caracas, Venezuela.
+Julio Aurelio Ramos Lopez (1936-2009) was born in Caracas, Venezuela on December 21, 1936.
 He received a B.F.A. from CCAC in 1959 and is known to have had James Weeks as a painting instructor.
 In the early 1960s he attended the San Francisco Art Institute for a year.
 He moved to Hamburg, Germany in 1963 to join his father, a noted writer who was the Counsel there.
 Ramos became an apprentice diplomat but abandoned the service because of political turmoil.
 He thereafter returned to San Francisco.
 In 1965 he participated in a group exhibition with Terry St. John and Henry Brandon at the Lucien Labaudt Gallery in San Francisco and was also included in a group show at the Oakland Museum in the early 1970s.
 Ramos received an M.F.A. at Lone Mountain College in 1970.
-He later moved to the Canary Islands. [fn11]
+He later moved to the Canary Islands where he died January 22, 2009. [fn11]

-Peter Rodriguez (1926-2016) was one of fourteen children born of Mexican parents in Stockton.
+Peter Rodriguez (1926-2016) was one of fourteen children born of Mexican parents in Stockton on June 25, 1926.
 He received early recognition for figurative work, exhibiting at the Haggin Museum in Stockton in 1954 when he was 28.
 The exhibition was the reward for winning a local art prize.
 He was primarily an abstract painter during the Firehaus days.
 In addition to working in advertising and fashion, he travelled throughout Mexico and help found both Galeria de la Raza and the Mexican Museum in San Francisco.
-He returned to the Haggin Museum for a retrospective exhibition in 1992. [fn12]
+He returned to the Haggin Museum for a retrospective exhibition in 1992.
+He died July 1, 2016 at the age of 90. [fn12]

-William Snyder (1926-2000) was born in San Francisco.
-He attended Chouinard Art Institute in Los Angeles in 1942-43.
+William Snyder (1926-2000) was born in San Francisco on September 26, 1926.
+He attended Chouinard Art Institute in Los Angeles in 1942-43, before serving in the U.S. Air Force for three years.
 He obtained both a B.A. and M.A. from San Francisco State College in 1954 and 1957; and studied at Stanford University in 1961-63 (where he also taught drawing).
 Snyder worked as an art instructor in the Stockton Public Schools from 1955-61 and taught in the art department at Laney College in Oakland from 1964-84.
-In 1994, he was a recipient of a Pollack/Krasner Foundation grant. [fn14]
+In 1994, he was a recipient of a Pollack/Krasner Foundation grant.
+He died in San Rafael, CA on November 29, 2000. [fn14]

 SEGARINI’S MARKET